jpmorganchase/Phantom/docs/user/tutorial2.rst

    :width: 15%
    :figclass: align-center

-So far we have used the ``decode_action``, ``encode_obs`` and ``compute_reward`` methods in our agent definitions.
-However Phantom also provides an alternative to this for more advanced use cases.
-We can create custom ``Encoder``, ``Decoder`` and ``RewardFunction`` classes that perform the same functionality and attach them to agents.
+So far we have used the :meth:`decode_action()`, :meth:`encode_observation()` and :meth:`compute_reward()` methods in our :class:`ShopAgent` definition.
+However Phantom also provides an alternative set of interfaces for more advanced use cases.
+We can create custom :class:`Encoder`, :class:`Decoder` and :class:`RewardFunction` classes that perform the same functionality and attach them to agents.

 This provides two key benefits:

 *   Code reuse - Functionality that is shared across multiple agent types only has to be implemented once.
-* Composability - Using the ``ChainedEncoder`` and ``ChainedDecoder`` classes we can cleanly combine multiple encoders and decoders into complex objects, whilst keeping the individual functionality of each sub encoder separated.
+*   Composability - Using the :class:`ChainedEncoder` and :class:`ChainedDecoder`
+    classes we can cleanly combine multiple encoders and decoders into complex objects, whilst keeping the individual functionality of each sub encoder separated.

-Phantom agents will first check to see if a custom ``encode_obs``, ``decode_action`` or ``compute_reward`` method has been implemented on the class.
-If not, the agent will then check to see if a custom ``Encoder``, ``Decoder`` or ``RewardFunction`` class has been provided for the agent.
+Phantom :class:`StrategicAgent`s will first check to see if a custom :meth:`decode_action()`, :meth:`encode_observation()` or :meth:`compute_reward()` method has been implemented on the class.
+If not, the agent will then check to see if a custom :class:`Encoder`, :class:`Decoder` or :class:`RewardFunction` class has been provided for the agent.
 If neither is provided for any of the three, an exception will be raised!

-Lets say we want to introduce a second type of ShopAgent, one with a different type of reward function - this new ShopAgent may not be concerned about the amount of missed sales it has.
+Lets say we want to introduce a second type of :class:`ShopAgent`, one with a different type of reward function -- this new :class:`ShopAgent` may not be concerned about the amount of missed sales it has.

-One option is to copy the entire ShopAgent and edit its ``compute_reward`` method.
-However a better option is to remove the ``compute_reward`` method from the ShopAgent and create two different ``RewardFunction`` objects and initialise each type of agent with one:
+One option is to copy the entire :class:`ShopAgent` and edit its :meth:`compute_reward()` method.
+However a better option is to remove the :meth:`compute_reward()` method from the :class:`ShopAgent` and create two different :class:`RewardFunction` objects and initialise each type of agent with one:

 .. code-block:: python

     class ShopRewardFunction(ph.RewardFunction):
         def reward(self, ctx: ph.Context) -> float:
-            return ctx.actor.step_sales - ctx.actor.step_missed_sales - ctx.actor.stock
+            return ctx.agent.sales - 0.1 * ctx.agent.stock

     class SimpleShopRewardFunction(ph.RewardFunction):
         def reward(self, ctx: ph.Context) -> float:
-            return ctx.actor.step_sales - ctx.actor.stock
+            return ctx.agent.sales

-Note that we now access the ``ShopAgent``'s state through the ``ctx.actor`` variable.
+Note that we now access the :class:`ShopAgent`'s state through the :attr:`ctx.agent` property.

-We modify our ``ShopAgent`` class so that it takes a ``RewardFunction`` object as an initialisation parameter and passes it to the underlying Phantom ``Agent`` class.
+We modify our :class:`ShopAgent` class so that it takes a :class:`RewardFunction` object as an initialisation parameter and passes it to the underlying Phantom :class:`StrategicAgent` class.

 .. code-block:: python